sai411/Genea_DevSecOps_assignment/docs/deployment.md

     ]
 }

---> Attach policies with least previalage acess, As we are using this for Infrastructure provisioning, So We need poweruser access, to seamlessly use this role to deploy resources, as it was restricted to used by a partuclular repo.
+--> Attach policies with least privilege acess, As we are using this for Infrastructure provisioning, So We need poweruser access, to seamlessly use this role to deploy resources, as it was restricted to used by a partuclular repo.

 --> Attach poweruser policy and create the role